florianbress/CodeRed-Universal/README.md

 - Automatic initialization of globals, along with detouring of the Process Event function.
 - Pre and post function hooking, bind your own functions that fire when an Unreal Engine function fires.
 - Instance storage, static and dynamically store needed classes that can be grabbed at any time.
 - Command, setting, and mod manager.
-Bind strings to activate mods or change certain settings dynamically (For separate UI/Console interaction such as ImGui).
+Bind strings to activate mods or change certain settings dynamically (For separate UI/Console interaction like ImGui.
+Color settings not fully complete yet).
 - GameState, track where the player is/what type of game they are in at all times.

 ## Issues & Feedback